Alpine Team

 ***Camp dates are subject to change as communicated by the program director and/or head coach.

-The U18 (ages 16-17) and U21 (ages 18-20) Teams are for athletes who ski at a high level, have a great attitude and love to compete.
-Athletes strive to excel at the SYNC Cup U.S. Ski & Snowboard and FIS races while refining their fundamentals and tactics.
+The U18 (ages 16–17) and U21 (ages 18–20) Teams are designed for athletes who ski at a high level, bring a strong work ethic, and thrive in a competitive environment.
+Training focuses on refining technical fundamentals and advanced tactics while preparing athletes to perform at SYNC Cup U.S. Ski & Snowboard and FIS races.

 2025-26 TuitioN